Logo

 Introduction

-At DITESA, we have conducted an in-depth analysis of the most common incidents in 2024 and projections for 2025, combining public reports, industry statistics, and internal data collected in cybersecurity audits with Mexican companies.
+At DITESA, we have conducted an in-depth analysis of the most common incidents in 2024 and projections for 2025, combining public reports, industry statistics, and internal data gathered in cybersecurity audits with Mexican companies.

 Main Cyber Threats in Mexico